Dr. Craig S. Keener

 He has written for various journals, both academic (e.g., Journal for the Study of the New Testament; Journal for the Study of the Historical Jesus; Journal of Greco-Roman Christianity and Judaism; Bulletin for Biblical Research; A.M.E.
 Church Review) and popular (e.g., Christianity Today; Charisma; Christian History; regularly, A.M.E.
 Zion Missionary Seer; Christian Trends).
 He has published more than 70 academic articles and more than 170 popular ones.
 He wrote “2 Corinthians” in The New Interpreter’s Bible One Volume Commentary, the article on the Holy Spirit for The Oxford Handbook of Evangelical Theology, and has published other popular materials with Abingdon, InterVarsity, and Zondervan.
-He is coeditor of the New Covenant Commentary Series and of Global Voices: Reading the Bible in the Majority World, is a consulting editor for the Africa Study Bible, and recently served as program chair for the Institute for Biblical Research (2010-12).
+He is coeditor of the New Covenant Commentary Series and of Global Voices: Reading the Bible in the Majority World, is a consulting editor for the Africa Study Bible, and is the New Testament editor for The NIV Cultural Backgrounds Study Bible (Zondervan, 2016).
+He is editor of The Bulletin for Biblical Research (2015-2019) and recently served as program chair for the Institute for Biblical Research (2010-12).

 Craig is married to Médine Moussounga Keener, who holds a Ph.D. from University of Paris 7.
-She was a refugee for 18 months in her nation of Congo (her story is in process of becoming a book), and together Craig and Médine work for ethnic reconciliation in the U.S. and Africa.
+She was a refugee for 18 months in her nation of Congo (their story together appears in the book Impossible Love, Chosen Books, 2016), and together Craig and Médine work for ethnic reconciliation in the U.S. and Africa.
 Craig was ordained in an African-American denomination in 1991 and for roughly a decade before moving to Wilmore was one of the associate ministers in an African-American megachurch in Philadelphia.
 In recent years he has taught in Africa, Asia and Latin America, and in connection with various denominations.